-The Master of Science in Public Health(M.S.P.H.) degree is offered by each of the academic departments of the college.
-The M.S.P.H. provides a focus in research design, data collection, analysis and application of research in public health intended to improve and protect the health of populations.
-The program is designed for students with good quantitative and/or qualitative skills and an interest in the science of public health and a comprehensive research experience.
-Students are prepared for research roles in academic or professional public health careers by incorporating epidemiological principles and bio statistical methods with their focus within the core areas of public health.
+The Master of Science in Public Health(MSPH) degree provides a focus on research design, data collection, analysis and application of research intended to improve and protect the health of populations.
+The degree is designed for students with good quantitative and/or qualitative skills who have an interest in the science of public health and gaining a comprehensive research experience.
+Students are prepared for research roles in academic (teaching and/or research) or professional public health careers by incorporating epidemiological principles and biostatistical methods with their focus within the core areas of public health.

 Below are disciplines in the College of Public Health in which an MSPH can be earned.